$100 Invested In This Stock 20 Years Ago Would Be Worth $1,200 Today - Benzinga

-TJX Companies TJX has outperformed the market over the past 20 years by 6.18% on an annualized basis producing an average annual return of 13.01%.
-Currently, TJX Companies has a market capitalization of $66.22 billion.
+Valero Energy VLO has outperformed the market over the past 20 years by 6.26% on an annualized basis producing an average annual return of 13.09%.
+Currently, Valero Energy has a market capitalization of $45.54 billion.

 Finally -- what's the point of all this?
 The key insight to take from this article is to note how much of a difference compounded returns can make in your cash growth over a period of time.